antrea-io/antrea/docs/octant-plugin-installation.md

 octant-antrea-ubuntu` to build the image locally.
 If it is the case, you need to make sure that the image exists on all the K8s Nodes since the antrea-octant Pod may run on any of them.
+2. In Antrea v0.8.2, the Traceflow UI is a separate Octant plugin called antrea-traceflow-plugin, but it has been merged into antrea-octant-plugin on the master branch since then.
+To get the latest version of Traceflow UI, please build image antrea/octant-antrea-ubuntu via command `make octant-antrea-ubuntu` and use the image antrea/octant-antrea-ubuntu:latest for deploying UI as a Pod.
-2. If the Pod is running without any explicit issue but you can not access the URL, please take a further look at the network configurations in your environment.
+3. If the Pod is running without any explicit issue but you can not access the URL, please take a further look at the network configurations in your environment.
 It may be due to the network policies or other security rules configured on your hosts.
-3. To deploy a released version of the plugin, you can download `https://github.com/vmware-tanzu/antrea/releases/download/<TAG>/antrea-octant.yml`, where `<TAG>` (e.g. `v0.3.0`) is the desired version (should match the version of Antrea you are using).
+4. To deploy a released version of the plugin, you can download `https://github.com/vmware-tanzu/antrea/releases/download/<TAG>/antrea-octant.yml`, where `<TAG>` (e.g. `v0.3.0`) is the desired version (should match the version of Antrea you are using).
 After making the necessary edits, you can apply the